-While you may have read that the new SAT doesn’t test vocabulary, this is only partly true.
-In this post, we’ll look at how SAT vocabulary still crops up on the test, particularly in the Reading and Writing sections.
+While you may have read that the SAT doesn’t test vocabulary, this is only partly true.
+In this post, we’ll look at how SAT vocabulary crops up on the test, particularly in the Reading and Writing sections.
 No, you won’t have to define “splendiferous” anymore, but you will need to know, as the test-maker the College Board puts it, “high-utility academic words and phrases.”
 What’s that mean?
 In short, these are words that are likely to crop up in college readings.

 To help you master these “high-utility” words, we’ll look at how the SAT tests vocabulary in different sections before zooming in to look at some of the most important words to know for test day, what they mean, and how to use them in context.
 Finally, you can test your knowledge with our SAT vocab words quiz and download the 100+ SAT Vocabulary Words to Study on the Go PDF for future reference.

 All of this will give you a boost on test day—not just in terms of Words in Context questions (more on this in a second), but also in terms of your overall reading comprehension and writing abilities.
 (It won’t hurt your score, either!)

 - 100+ SAT Vocab Words You Should KNow